Carnival is a celebration of pagan origin which was recovered during the Middle Ages and which mixes a variety of ancient cultures.

 - Pancake Day in countries like Britain, Canada, Australia, New Zealand and Ireland ...

 - Faschingsdienstag in Germany

 - Terça-feira gorda in Portuguese-speaking countries

-When is Carnival celebrated in Malaga?
+When is Carnival celebrated in Malaga in 2020?

 It takes place before Easter; exactly just before the Christian Lent so the date is variable and is between February and March depending on the year.

 Different localities and cities may opt to change the dates of carnival but there is usually a big parade in the streets.